-There are a lot of questions about how to open a restaurant when you are just starting and so many things to think about.
-Here’s a ‘How to Open a Restaurant Checklist’ to help you make sure you are covering all the bases.
+There are a lot of questions about opening a restaurant when you are just starting and so many things to think about.
+Here’s an ‘How to Open a Restaurant Checklist’ to help you make sure you are covering all the bases.

 - Is your concept a solid one, that is not just a ‘fashion’ or ‘fad’ and will stand the test of time?

 - Do you have an excellent location?
 Are there other shops and successful restaurants around?
 Have you spoken to the managers of nearby businesses to understand the pros and cons of the area?
 Have you done the work to check on footfall at all times of the week?

 - Do you know who the competition is?
 Do you know their strengths and weaknesses?
 What is your point of differentiation?